-"Kirsten Dear is Norwegian and spends her time in Barbados, Norway and England.
+"Kirsten Dear is Norwegian and lives in Barbados.
 She holds a Minor Honors Degree in Art from University of Montana, USA.
 (Her Major Degree is in Civil Economics).
 She has been drawing and painting since childhood - her mother is an artist.

-Many of her paintings are seascapes, and she is interested in the difference in light and colour between Norway and the Caribbean..
-She paints daily life, like fishermen and fruitsellers and has a special interest in period architecture and interiors, being married to an architect.
-Recently she has carried out several portrait commissions including Sir Trevor Carmichael, the Irish author Maeve Binchy and the architect Larry Warren (this portrait is on display at St. Nicholas Abbey, Barbados)".
+Many of her paintings are seascapes, and she is interested in the difference in light and colour between the Caribbean and Norway.
+She paints daily life, like fishermen and fruit-sellers and has a special interest in period architecture and interiors, being married to an architect.
+She has carried out several portrait commissions including Sir Trevor Carmichael, the Irish author Maeve Binchy and the architect Larry Warren (this portrait is on display at St. Nicholas Abbey, Barbados)".